golemcloud/golem-agentic/README.md

 ## TODO (to be made as tickets)
-* **Step 1:** Currently tested with just string arguments,.
+* Currently tested with just string arguments,.
 Make sure paramerter types and return types talks proper WitType , and implement proper mapping between WitType and argument types.
-* **Step 2:** Make sure external interactions look like typesafe rpc calls when interactiing with agents - meaning golem repl shouldn't talk low level WITs.
+* Make sure external interactions look like typesafe rpc calls when interactiing with agents - meaning golem repl shouldn't talk low level WITs.
 This should be possible if typesafe rpc is possible.
 Multiple   suggestions exist such as custom_section, adapter etc. There were a few time consuming parts but confident external interactions such as from REPL can be typesafe, if RPC is already proven to be typesafe.
-* **Step 3: **Make sure code_first_agent branch in golem OSS is merged into OSS. golem-wit changes and implementation already exist here.
-Do it properly though
+* Make sure [code_first_agent](https://github.com/golemcloud/golem/compare/main...code_first_agent) branch in golem OSS is merged into OSS. golem-wit changes and implementation already exist here.
+Some integration tests already exist in this branch.
-* **Step 4:** Make sure agents can exist in different modules within a workspace and can exist as different workers.
+* Make sure agents can exist in different modules within a workspace and can exist as different workers.
-* **Step 5: **Integrate with Golem CLI and template these examples
+* Integrate with Golem CLI and template these examples
-* **Step 6: **Incrementally add AI specific types into the root WIT.
+* Incrementally add AI specific types into the root WIT.
 We can break this into multiple tickets.